beepboopdylan/hermit/README.md

 # Hermit

 A sandboxed AI shell agent.
-Describe what you want in natural language, and Hermit translates it to shell commands and runs them in an isolated environment.
+Describe what you want in natural language, and Hermit translates it to structured actions and runs them in an isolated environment.

 ## Features

-- **Natural language to shell** - Powered by OpenAI
+- **Structured actions** - LLM returns JSON, not raw shell (v2)
 - **Filesystem isolation** - Commands run in a chroot jail (`~/sandbox-root`)
 - **Process isolation** - PID namespace via `unshare`
 - **Syscall filtering** - seccomp blocks dangerous operations (reboot, mount, ptrace, network)